C-Brown/C-Brown.github.io/_posts/2019-02-25-Shell-Bind-TCP.md

 #define INADDR_ANY ((in_addr_t) 0x00000000)
 ```
 ### Set the socket to listen
-The next step is to call the listen function to begin listening on the bound socket.
+The next step is to call the listen function so that our socket is ready for any incoming connection attempts.
 ```c
 int listen(int sockfd, int backlog);
 ```